mcplky/lc-signage/frontend/README.md

 https://madisonlibrary.org/

+## Files

-README.md 		:: This file.
+- README.md 		:: This file.

-TEMPLATE.html 	:: Template file from which all signage pages can be generated.
+- TEMPLATE.html 	:: Template file from which all signage pages can be generated.

-lc-signage.css 	:: CSS file for lc-signage.
+- lc-signage.css 	:: CSS file for lc-signage.

-lc-signage.js 	:: JavaScript file for lc-signage.
+- lc-signage.js 	:: JavaScript file for lc-signage.

-lc-LiveSignage frontend uses a basic HTML page driven by JavaScript and CSS.
+## Instructions

-For each sign, create a HTML file from TEMPLATE.html.
+1. For each sign, create a HTML file from TEMPLATE.html.

-Modify events.css and events.js to fit your needs.
+2. Modify events.css and events.js to fit your needs.

-Required:
+### Required variables:

- [ROOM_NAME] = name of the room
+	- [ROOM_NAME] = name of the room

- [JSON_FILE] = path to the json file to be parsed
+	- [JSON_FILE] = path to the json file to be parsed

-Optional:
+### Optional:

- [LOGO_IMG] = path to company logo image
+	- [LOGO_IMG] = path to company logo image

- [QRCODE_LINK] = URL to be embeded in the 'more info' QRcode
+	- [QRCODE_LINK] = URL to be embeded in the 'more info' QRcode

- [PUBLIC_TRUE] = path to 'public' event denotion image
+	- [PUBLIC_TRUE] = path to 'public' event denotion image

- [PUBLIC_FALSE] = path to 'private' event denotion image
+	- [PUBLIC_FALSE] = path to 'private' event denotion image